Ritika-1707/Form-Validation-Using-JavaScript-and-Bootstrap/README.md

 # Form-Validation-Using-JavaScript-and-Bootstrap

-In this case study you will implement a website which shows the Natwest Services given to the customer.
+In this case study you will implement a website which shows the Bank Services given to the customer.
 Design a about us, contact us, services like loan, money transfer and so on.
 Design
 Register & Login: Users should be able to register and login to the system.
 Users should register